rajmani02/Cyclone/README.md

 This sample includes:

 * README.md - this file
-* buildspec.yml - this file is used by AWS CodeBuild to package your application for deployment to AWS Lambda
+* buildspec.yml - this file is used by AWS CodeBuild to package your  hii application for deployment to AWS Lambda
 * main.go - this file contains the sample Go code for the web application
 * main_test.go - this file contains unit tests for the sample Go code